 1889 - The Great Fire in Cambria

 In 1889, an expansive fire destroyed over half the town.
-It decimated many of the buildings in Cambria, as well as the hopes and dreams of the seaside residents.
+It devastated many of the buildings in Cambria, as well as the hopes and dreams of the seaside residents.
 Many of them moved away in search of a new start, but there were people who persevered, despite the continuing difficulties.
 Their contributions to the community helped to make Cambria the beautiful town and travel destination that it is today.

 1919-1958 - Hearst Castle & Highway 46